Skip to content

 Transaction Handling

-• a transaction bundle is POST'ed to one arbitrary node
+1. A transaction bundle is POSTed to an arbitrary node.

-• this node submits the transaction commands to the central transaction log
+2. This node submits the transaction commands to a central transaction log.

-• all nodes (including the transaction submitter) receive the transaction commands from the central transaction log
+3. All nodes (including the submitting node) receive the transaction commands from the log and apply them to their local state.

 Transaction Commands